 Mauldin Elementary School is located in a business/residential area on Holland Road, Simpsonville, South Carolina.
 The school was once at 101 East Butler Road, Mauldin, South Carolina.
 The old school was originally built in 1937 and the new school was built in 2002.
 Mauldin is one of 52 elementary schools in the School District of Greenville County.
 The campus includes open and covered playground areas, a ball field and a track.
-These areas are used not only for physical education and recess but also for special events and programs throughout the year.
+These areas are used not only for physical education and recess, but also for special events and programs throughout the year.

-Mauldin Elementary School serves approximately 911 students in Pre4- K5- fifth grades.
+Mauldin Elementary School serves approximately 941 students in Pre4- K5- fifth grades.
 The majority of the students come from two parent homes with middle income level.
-The student population consists of 404 Caucasian, 333 African American, 70 Hispanic, 47 Asian and 57 others.
-Forty-seven percent of our students qualified for free or reduced meals plan and 10.5% quality for the gifted / talented program and 12.4% qualify for special education services.
+The student population consists of 392 Caucasian, 374 African American, 80 Hispanic, 31 Asian and 64 others.
+50% percent of our students qualified for free or reduced meals plan and 10% qualify for the gifted / talented program and 13% qualify for special education services.

-The administration at MES consists of one principal and one assistant principal.
-The faculty consists of 38 regular classroom teachers, two full time reading interventionists, one literacy coach, one developmental K5/1st class, one preschool special education (moderate) class along with one full time related arts team and one part-time related arts team.
-This school year there are three resource teachers.
-We have one instructional coach, one media specialist, one full time and one part-time guidance counselors, one full-time speech teacher, one part-time speech teacher, two computer lab managers, two part time occupational therapists, one part time ESL teacher, and one part-time challenge program teacher.
-Additional support staff includes one full time nurse, one attendance clerk, one part-time office clerk, one secretary, six kindergarten aides, four full time self-contained aides, six full-time custodians, and one plant engineer.
+The administration at MES consists of one principal, one assistant principal, and one above the baseline administrative assistant.
+The faculty consists of 39 regular classroom teachers, one full time reading interventionists, two part-time reading interventionists, one literacy coach, one developmental K5, 1st, 2nd grade class, one K4 classroom, one preschool special education (moderate) class, along with one full time related arts team and one part-time related arts team.
+This school year there are four resource teachers.
+We have one instructional coach, one media specialist, one full time and one part-time counselors, one full-time speech teacher, one part-time speech teacher, two computer lab managers, two part time occupational therapists, one part time ESL teacher, and one part-time challenge program teacher.
+Additional support staff includes one full time nurse, one attendance clerk, one full-time office clerk, one part-time office clerk, one secretary, six kindergarten aides, four full time self-contained aides, six full-time custodians, and one plant engineer.
 We also have one food service manager and six food service staff.

-Community and parent involvement is viewed as an essential part of the school's success; thus Mauldin Elementary has an active Parent Teacher Association (PTA) and School Improvement Council (SIC).
-During the 2012-2013 school year, PTA logged 52,000 hours of service.
-Parents serve as room mothers, resource speakers and provide math and reading enrichment activities.
+Community and parent involvement are viewed as an essential part of the school's success; thus Mauldin Elementary has an active Parent Teacher Association (PTA) and School Improvement Council (SIC).
+During the 2015-2016 school year, PTA logged over 13,432 hours of service.
+Parents serve as room mothers, Watch Dog Dads, resource speakers and provide math and reading enrichment activities.
 They provide incentives for programs, purchase playground equipment, and funds for teachers to purchase materials for their classrooms.
-They also chaperone field trips and plan fund raising activities for the school.
+They also chaperone field trips and plan fundraising activities for the school.
 Parents assist with the book fair, provide clerical assistance for the front office and publish the PTA school newspaper.
 They support and assist with activities during Red Ribbon Week and Teacher Appreciation Week.